Option 4 – Incorrect: Uses f-string formatting, not .format().

 Creating aligned tables using f-strings

-:>8.2f. - Option 2 – Incorrect: Names are right-aligned (
+Option 2 – Incorrect: Names are right-aligned (:>20) and prices left-aligned (:<8.2f), opposite of requirement.

-:<20) and prices right-aligned (:>8.2f) with 2 decimal places → neatly formatted table.
+Option 4 – Correct: Names left-aligned (:<20) and prices right-aligned (:>8.2f) with 2 decimal places → neatly formatted table.

 Step-by-step reasoning:

-- Loop through each tuple in
+Loop through each tuple in products.

-<20→ left-align in width 20. - For prices:
+For names: <20 → left-align in width 20.

->8.2f→ right-align in width 8 with 2 decimal places. - Combine both in f-string → neatly aligned table output.
+Combine both in f-string → neatly aligned table output.

 Key takeaways:

-- F-strings allow simultaneous control over alignment, width, and decimal precision.
+F-strings allow simultaneous control over alignment, width, and decimal precision.

-<, right-align with>, center-align with^. - Useful for console reports, tables, and dashboards.
+Useful for console reports, tables, and dashboards.

 Which of the following statements about Python string formatting alignment is correct?